 - In conjunction with the retention term, state precisely the sort of records your organization works with.

 - How to Prevent Unauthorized Access to These Records

 Always keep in mind that these rules should be available to all employees and properly publicized throughout the firm.
-A RIM policy can only be successful if all employees in the organization support it.

 Ensure that all of your organization’s records are easily accessible.
 Begin by making excellent use of metadata through systematic management, and then utilize the system to ensure that information is available fast when needed.

 When discussing different record keeping techniques, we all agree that making your records always available and accessible is one of the most important steps to apply.

 3- When appropriate, archive records

 Records should be available as long as the business needs them. it is very important to know how each type of record should be archived.

 An effective records management implementation plan should have archiving records a requirement for organizations.